duzun/promise-sugar/README.md

 ```

 That's almost it!
 For [**More sugar**](#more-sugar) see below.

+A sweeten promise is still a thenable.
+Thus you can still `await` for it, or you could swap the `Promise` with the `sweeten` version in your old code and it should still work the same.

 **Promise-sugar** tries to preserve all other behaviors of the `Promise` library used.